kevin-ch-day/ScytaleDroid/docs/device_analysis/README.md

   artifacts are skipped on non-root devices.
 - Enforces filenames shaped like `com_package_name_<vercode>__artifact.apk`
   (e.g., `com_motorola_aiservices_281117118__split_config.arm64_v8a.apk`).
+- Deduplicates artifacts by `sha256`, optionally keeping the latest copy when `HARVEST_KEEP_LAST` is enabled, and records any skips in the CLI summary.
+- Emits `*.meta.json` sidecars per artifact with configurable fields and writes database rows when `HARVEST_WRITE_DB` remains enabled.
-- Inserts one repository row per artifact and prints each `apk_id` so analysts can immediately find the files in the database.
+- Inserts one repository row per artifact and prints each `apk_id` so analysts can immediately find the files in the database when DB writes are active.

 ### Database integration (foundation for all phases)